rometools/rome-docs/docs/rome/technical-docs/plugin-mechanism.md

 rss_2.0.item.ModuleGenerator.classes=
 ```

-All the classes defined in this property have to implement the
+All classes defined in this property have to implement the
 `com.rometools.rome.io.ModuleGenerator` interface.
 ModuleGenerator instances
 must be thread safe.
-The return value of the `getNamesapceUri()` method is used
+The return value of the `getNamespaceUri()` method is used
 as the primary key.
 If more than one module generator returns the same URI, the
 latter one prevails.

-See also: a step-by-step [tutorial for implementing a custom
-module](../getting-started/custom-module.md).